OnyxSkyscape/13374C4D3MY-ctf-writeups/1337_application/README.md

 ### 1. Basic Buffer Overflow

 First we need to find the offset to overwrite the return address on the stack.
-From the decompiler code, we can tell that the size of the buffer is 204 bytes, so we can give it a far longer pattern as an input, that we can recognize easily after we overwrite the IP.
+From the decompiled code, we can tell that the size of the buffer is 204 bytes, so we can give it a far longer pattern as an input, that we can recognize easily after overwriting the IP.

-Fortunately we don't have to do it by hand, because pwntools have an easy way to generate a cyclic pattern.
+Fortunately we don't have to do it by hand, because pwntools has an easy way of generating a cyclic pattern.

 ```py
 from pwn import *